 In 2018, the E20 accounted for 48% of the world GDP on a Purchasing Power Parity (PPP) basis and comprised 60% of the world population.
-The E20 includes Poland and the Russian Federation as well as 18 economies from Africa, Asia and Latin America.
+In this fourth edition of the Emerging Markets Report, the E20 includes 18 economies from Africa, Asia and Latin America - Argentina, Brazil, Chile, China, Colombia, India, Indonesia, Iran, Malaysia, Nigeria, Pakistan, Philippines, Republic of Korea (also referred to as South Korea in this report), Saudi Arabia, South Africa, Thailand, and Turkey - as well as Poland and the Russian Federation.